ray-flores/hhsapp/README.md

 AN APP TO MAINTAIN A LIST OF NURSES AT A HOSPITAL

 ![alternative text](https://github.com/ray-flores/hhsapp/blob/main/public/assets/home.png?raw=true "Homepage")
+The homepage includes a form (from which you can search, add, and edit a nurse) and a list to display nurses from the database and where the controls for editing and deleting a nurse lie.
+Pagination begins after 5 nurses have been listed.

 ![alternative text](https://github.com/ray-flores/hhsapp/blob/main/public/assets/name-search.png?raw=true "Search for a nurse by first and/or last name")
+Search a nurse by first name and/or last name.
+Results will appear below.
+If fields are empty, all nurses will be listed with pagination.

 ![alternative text](https://github.com/ray-flores/hhsapp/blob/main/public/assets/ward-search.png?raw=true "Search for a nurse by ward name")
+Search nurses by ward will list all nurses on the ward below.
+If fields are empty, all nurses will be listed with pagination.

+Nurses can be added as long as all fields are filled in and the ward name is valid.
+Future improvements include regex to check email address as well as character length validations for first and last names.

 LANGUAGE: